Tyrrrz/CliWrap/Readme.md

         .Add(20)
     );
 ```

-> **Warning**:
-> Avoid using the string overload of `WithArguments(...)` when the argument string is too long, contains special characters, or is formed based on variable input.
-> For those scenarios, it's recommended to use the array or builder overloads as the more ergonomic alternatives.

 > **Note**:
 > You can also manually instantiate `ArgumentsBuilder` to help with the formatting and escaping of arguments.